Charlweed/image_transceiver/README.md

 # Cloning
 ### Important:
 This project is a companion project to GimpComfyUI.
 You should clone that project first, and investigate its contents.
 You might not want to clone this project at all.
-GimpComfyUI requires Gimp 2.99.18 development release, or Gimp 3.0.x.
+GimpComfyUI requires GIMP 2.99.18+ development release, or GIMP 3.0+
 If you wish to review or modify the code of this project, you can clone it into a local directory, and change the COMFY_NODE_PROJ URL in the gimp_comfy_ui/installer.py script from a GitHub url to a local protocol url.
 For example, you can change:

 `COMFY_NODE_PROJ: "https://github.com/Charlweed/comfy_image_transceiver_controller`